SrBedrock/PluginControl/README.md

 This plugin allows you to control which plugins have to be enabled for the server continues running.

+Inspired by [this conversation](https://github.com/PaperMC/Paper/pull/8108#issuecomment-1419304955) and myself having the same problem.

 ## Installation

 1. Download the plugin from [here](https://github.com/SrBedrock/PluginControl/releases/).